DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Finance-utilities-connections.md

 > Note: If **Import error path** is not setup/incorrect, the file will be deleted from the import path and not archived.
 The import file can be attached to the created D365 bank statement(s), by setting **File attachment document type** on **Financial utilities parameters**.

+Examples where a file would we move to **Import error path**:
+- File contains one or multiple bank accounts and not all bank accounts could be found.
+No bank statements are imported and file is moved to error.

 Field         | Description                         | Example or Options :--           |:--                                  |:--